maxx1128/maxx1128.github.io/about/index.md

 * Front-end Architecture and Atomic Design for organized, scalable code.
 I'm a big fan of [PatternLab.io](http://patternlab.io/) for this.
 * Basic UI and UX design.

-A long-term career goal of mine is to grow past just the front-end and be a full-stack developer.
-My current job has me regularly learning Ruby with the Rails framework, and I try to learn more in my spare time.
+In some of my free time I'm building my JavaScript fundamentals with Node, Express, and React.

 ### I'm a Writer

 While coding is what ultimately stuck with me, I still enjoyed studying journalism.
 I wrote for the Daily Orange and did technical-focused features for The NewsHouse, as well as some data and visual reporting.
 My main thing was features on tough topics like religion and gun control, since I enjoy exploring hard topics most people like to avoid.
 As you can imagine, this helped my writing but not my social life.
 I later wrote opinion columns on traveling abroad and politics.

-Today my writing is sadly limited to my blog, though I'd like to write more serious articles someday.
+Today my writing is sadly limited to my blog, though I'd like to write serious articles again someday.

 ### I'm a Freethinker